Shop by Gender:

 Stop us if you have heard this before, but Rolex is the most recognizable and most coveted watch brand in the world.
 If you own a Rolex, you know this to be true, if you have never owned a Rolex, then you may wonder what the big deal is.
-Here is where you start, take a look at our selection of pre-loved Rolex watches, don’t just glance at them, really take some time to give each watch a good lookover.
+Here is where you start, take a look at our selection of pre owned Rolex watches, don’t just glance at them, really take some time to give each watch a good look over.
 Click on a watch and take notice of the details.
 Do you see what all the fuss is about now?
-If you are hooked, here are a few Rolex watches for new collectors.
+If you are hooked, here are a couple Rolex watches for new collectors.

-The Oyster Perpetual is the purest expression of a quintessential Rolex watch, no need to even argue that point.
+The Oyster Perpetual is the purest expression of a quintessential Rolex watch.
 The Oyster offers many of the advances in watches that Rolex is known for, including the best technical developments.
 The stainless case is water resistant to 100 meters, the sapphire crystal is practically scratchproof and the crown uses the patented Twinlock system to help keep out dirt, dust and water.
 And like all Rolex watches, the movement is known for its precision and reliability.

 A true icon, the Rolex Explorer might be just the watch you want to sport on your wrist, and for good reason.
 The Explorer mirrors your adventurous spirit and you will consider it a guide to your success.
 Even the newer Explorers remain true to their roots with blue Chromalight hour markers and hands that assure visibility in all conditions and a sapphire crystal securing the movement against harm.
 The bracelet is fitted with the patented Oysterlock clasp for comfort and security.

 That’s a good start right there, check back soon for more Rolex watches ideal for new collectors.